roytang/blog/collections/quotes/2013/09/379743636444811264/index.md

 - type: twitter
   url: https://twitter.com/roytang/statuses/379743636444811264/
 tags:
-- quotes
+- planning
 ---

-Everybody has a plan until they get punched in the mouth. - Mike Tyson
+Everybody has a plan until they get punched in the mouth.

+-- Mike Tyson